-Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner, and taught through the 5 areas of engagement.
-Students learn through different activities and experiences in all subjects areas, generally through a sensory approach.
-They will develop skills in the following areas:
+Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner, and taught in a sensory way, assessed through the 5 areas of engagement.
+Activities are varied and link to the national curriculum lessons studied by their peers.
+Through sensory based activities and experiences students will develop skills in the following areas:

 - Realisation – responding and reacting to a new stimulus or activity.